fy0d-0r/apache-httpd-server.md/README.md

 > NOTE: specific ip address in <VirtualHost> tap i.e <VirtualHost 1.2.3.4:80> has higher priority than wildcard.

+## Rewrite Engine

+- used to redirect one url to another url

 ## Enabling HTTPS

 ### Certificate Authority